hainayanda/Pharos/README.md

 ...
 ...

-// it will then publish 10 to all of its subscriber myPublisher.publish(10)
+// it will then publish 10 to all of its subscribers myPublisher.publish(10)
 ```